Python on RDHPCS Systems

 To create and activate an environment:

-#2a.
-Create "my_env" with Python version X.Y at the desired path
+#1.
+Create the "my_env" environment with Python version X.Y

 $ conda create --name my_env python=X.Y